 - Work-from-home user workstations

 - Alternatives - r45, v35

 - Data center

-- For customers hosting cloud-based applications (for example, on AWS or Azure), we recommend deploying an s35 in each region or application environment.
-This allows bi-directional testing between user locations and the hosted platform.
+- CMP (Container-based Monitoring Point).
+For customers hosting cloud-based applications (for example, on Azure), we recommend deploying a CMP in each region or application environment.
+This allows testing between user locations and the hosted platform.

 See the Monitoring Point Comparison page for a detailed feature comparison.

 Within a given location, we recommend deploying “as close to the network core as possible”.
 Considerations include: